huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 ## Background

 We have five agreement layers in HUNT Cloud (illustration below).
-This guide covers Data space orders and Lab orders that needs to be in place before you can onboarding your scientists and data explorers.
+This guide covers Data space orders and Lab orders that need to be in place before you can onboarding your scientists and data explorers.

 !["Illustration of five agreement layers in HUNT Cloud with data processor agreements and service center agreements highlighted with a red frame since they are placed on the organizational level."](./images/hunt-cloud-agreement-layers-data-space-and-lab.png)

 ::: warning Organizational access dependency

 Both your Data space order and Lab orders are attached to your organizations Service center agreement.
-Your organization do need to activate [organizational access](/govern-science/organizational-access) to HUNT Cloud before you can start your scientific onboarding.
+Your organization need to activate [organizational access](/govern-science/organizational-access) to HUNT Cloud before you can start your scientific onboarding.
 [Contact us](/contact) if you are unsure of your current organizational agreement status or need guidance on how to start your organizational onboarding.

 :::